ranjeetha-virdi/web-scraper/README.md

 So get at this data we can just use a regex command to find the window.IS24["resultlistEntry"] json on the page and parse it's contents.

 ## step 2: Build property Scraper:
 So the first thing we need to do is to build a Scrapy spider that will send a request to the immobilien page,This will extract all the properties id from the property website page, create & request to url of each property with its id, and then trigger a parse_job scraper when it recieves a response.
+The data scrapped is stored in PostgresSQL database.